phantomSPH/phantompy/README.md

-# pbformat
+# phantompy
-Python class to read the native binary format used in the Phantom Smoothed Particle Hydrodynamics code
+Python library to read the native binary format used in the Phantom Smoothed Particle Hydrodynamics code